All Episodes

 How does that work?

-So this is not any this is not sort of a new idea that he puts forward, but uh for uh reasons that I'm not gonna be able to uh address in uh in totality in about the next twenty seconds, uh, but for reasons including the fact that uh there's all of these negotiations ongoing, continuing, and the Palestinians, for example, haven't walked away from the right of return in the past and the final status talks of Jerusalem, and these are the issues that are at hand.
+So this is not sort of a new idea that he puts forward, but for reasons that I'm not going to be able to address in totality in about the next 20 seconds, but for reasons, including the fact that there's all of these negotiations ongoing, continuing, and the Palestinians, for example, haven't walked away from the right of return in the past and the final status talks of Jerusalem.

 They've offered a two-state solution several times.

-And and there's always been to those with paying attention, this sense that the Obama administration, because Obama is a man of the left in this country, let's just put it out there, it's been the case all along, we've all known it, has a certain built-in uh hostility towards the Israeli state.
+And there's always been, to those of us paying attention, this sense that the Obama administration, because Obama is a man of the left in this country, let's just put it out there.

-You look at some of the people he studied under in school, you look at his his past statements on the issue, and that obviously filters down to the rest of the administration.
+You look at some of the people he studied under in school, you look at his past statements on the issue, and that obviously filters down to the rest of the administration.

-So I mean I'm with you that John Kerry lecturing anybody on this.
+So, I mean, I'm with you that John Kerry lecturing anybody on this.

-Uh they didn't even get to the table.
+They didn't even get to the table.

-So for him to give this sort of bloviating hour plus long speech about Middle East peace and how to achieve it, it's not just laughable, it's kind of offensive too.
+So, for him to give this sort of bloviating hour-plus-long speech about Middle East peace and how to achieve it, it's not just laughable, it's kind of offensive, too.

-Uh but John Kerry does he doesn't care.
+But John Kerry does, he doesn't care.

 I don't think there's any way around that.

-And I know, pardon the pardon the verbiage there.
+And I know pardon the verbiage there.

-Uh, but thank you for calling in, Brad from South Dakota, good to talk to you.
+But thank you for calling in, Brad from South Dakota.

-Uh so on the issue of the Trump administration and what it's handling, uh, what it's got coming up here, but the Obama administration's not done.
+We've got a lot more to discuss, by the way, so on the issue of the Trump administration and what it's handling, what it's got coming up here.

-Um they're trying to do everything in their power to make things more difficult.
+They're trying to do everything in their power to make things more difficult.

 And there are some narratives out there that I want to attack.

-I want to attack some narratives that are meant to hobble this administration before it takes office on regulations on Obamacare on immigration.
+I want to attack some narratives that are meant to hobble this administration before it takes office on regulations, on Obamacare, on immigration.

 We'll hit that and more coming up.

-Buck in for rush.
+Buck in for Rush.

 Don't go anywhere.

-Buck Sexton here in for rush.
+Buck Sexton here in for Rush.

-More on me at the Blaze.com slash Buck Sexton.
+More on me at theblaze.com/slash BuckSexton.

 You can download my podcast there every day.